aadutr/crisismod-e/README.md

 # crisismod-e
-private repository for the crisismod-e ODE model development
+public repository for ODE model development by Nanobiology students from the TU Delft.